 Temperature

-Adjust the emission color temperature of the light in degrees Kelvin.
+Set the emission color of the light in degrees Kelvin, commonly used for light description.
 The following chart shows the visible spectrum of light mapped to the Kelvin scale:

-This scale suffices in the case of typical lights commercially available for home or business use.
-However, there are plenty of other situations where lights are actually colored in different values (such as cinematic gels that are used to color lights on movie shoots.)
-This can be easily done:
+This scale suffices in the case of typical lights commercially available for home or business use, however, there are plenty of other situations where lights are actually colored in with different methods (such as cinematic gels that are used to color lights on movie shoots.)
+The Kelvin scale refers to color temperature (from warm to cool) and cannot represent specific colors in the RGBSpectrum or Gaussian spectrum.
+This can be easily done via the Texture option, discussed in the following section, or by enabling Use Light Color, and choosing the color from the Cinema 4D color picker.

 Texture